zgreen/micro-markdown/README.md

 # micro-markdown

+A markdown server.

-> ⚠️ Under active development; not stable. ⚠️
+> ⚠️ Under active development; not stable! ⚠️

 `micro-markdown` is a markdown server.
 It serves both markdown files and markdown strings.
 It's built on top of Zeit's `micro`, and uses a redis cache by default.
 In the spirit of `micro`, `micro-markdown` tries to be as async as possible.